-A course for Pilates teachers who want to offer their students an elevated, Trauma-Informed experience
+A brain-body professional development course for Pilates teachers who want to offer their clients a Trauma-Informed experience.

 What is Trauma-Informed Pilates?